tobiaszehnder/IPP/README.md

 ## Quick start
-Project any regions of interest as a BED-file provided:
+Project any regions of interest from one species to another.
+The following files need to be provided:
-1. `regions.bed`
+1. `regions.bed` - A BED file containing the regions of interest in the first species
-2. `pwaln file generated for the species pair`
+2. `pwaln file generated for the species pair` - A binarized collection of pairwise alignments between the reference, target, and all bridging species.
+We describe below how to obtain this.

 For example, to project a set of enhancers from mm39 (reference) to galGal6 (target) using 10 cores: